Medication Search - Apo-Tolbutamide

 • has type 1 diabetes (they should always be using insulin)

-What side effects are possible with the Apo-Tolbutamide medication?
+What side effects are possible with Apo-Tolbutamide?

 Many medications can cause side effects.
 A side effect is an unwanted response to a medication when it is taken in normal doses.
 Side effects can be mild or severe, temporary or permanent.
 The side effects listed below are not experienced by everyone who takes this medication.
 If you are concerned about side effects, discuss the risks and benefits of this medication with your doctor.